Consider these points when reviewing alternative solutions:

 1. Are the providers qualified practising lawyers specialising in IT law?

 Each of us is a fully qualified and practising IT lawyer with specific expertise in the field of IT contract law.
 Alternative providers are often not IT lawyers and may not even be lawyers.
 Therefore they cannot provide the back up, support and level of comfort that lawyers can provide.
+To see details of some recent contractual situations on which we have advised, please click here.

 2. Value for Money